awisniewski21/ShengChengZi/README.md

 ## Acknowledgements

+The `cyclegan` model is based upon the [paper](https://arxiv.org/abs/1703.10593) and [repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) by Jun-Yan Zhu et al.

-The `glyffuser` model and code is based upon the [article](https://yue-here.com/posts/glyffuser/) and [repo](https://github.com/yue-here/glyffuser/tree/main) by Yue Wu.
+The `glyffuser` model is based upon the [article](https://yue-here.com/posts/glyffuser/) and [repo](https://github.com/yue-here/glyffuser/tree/main) by Yue Wu.

-The `palette` model and code is based upon the [paper](https://doi.org/10.1145/3528233.353075) and [repo](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models) by Chitwan Saharia et al.
+The `palette` model is based upon the [paper](https://arxiv.org/pdf/2111.05826) by Chitwan Saharia et al. and the [repo](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models) by Liangwei Jiang et al.

+The `pix2pix` model is based upon the [paper](https://arxiv.org/pdf/1611.07004) by Phillip Isola et al. and the [repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) by Jun-Yan Zhu et al.